Julie Leven on the origins of Shelter Music Boston

 May, 2013: Julie Leven introduced Shelter Music Boston to the audience at the Social Innovation Forum Showcase ~ the first SIF Showcase presentation ever to include live classical music.

 June 2013: Concerts start at the Crittenton Women's Union Hastings House ~ the first Shelter Music Boston concerts for women with young children.

 November 2014: The Massachusetts House of Representatives recognized Shelter Music Boston for "concerts that bring the arts, dignity, and respect to homeless men and women."

-During 2015 we were welcomed to the rosters of the Massachusetts Cultural Council and the Boston Cultural Council, and performed concerts at Women's Lunch Place.
+During 2015: welcomed to the rosters of the Massachusetts Cultural Council and the Boston Cultural Council, and performed concerts at Women's Lunch Place.
 We performed our 250th shelter concert!

-In 2016 we expanded service to Lifebridge of Salem, providing the North Shore of Boston with shelter concerts.
+In 2016: expanded service to Lifebridge of Salem, providing the North Shore of Boston with shelter concerts.